Interior

 This won’t be your usual interior section of a car review.
 Think Top Gear meets Grand Designs.

 We’ll kick off with the bits that we’re used to.
-Up front things are almost exactly as they are in the passenger Multivan, so you get two very comfortable heated captain’s chairs clad in recycled fabric (they can spin around once you’re stopped to create a proper living room too), a steering wheel covered in proper buttons, mostly beige trim, a 10.25-inch digital dial display and the option of a head-up display.
+Up front, things are almost exactly as they are in the passenger Multivan, so you get two very comfortable heated captain’s chairs clad in recycled fabric (fancier trim levels see them spin around once you’re stopped, to create a proper living room ambience), a steering wheel covered in proper buttons, mostly beige trim, a 10.25-inch digital dial display and the option of a head-up display.

-Unfortunately, you also have to have the 10-inch touchscreen from the pre-facelift Mk8 Volkswagen Golf, so while that car has now moved on with an updated screen, the California is stuck with slow load times, needlessly complex menu systems and unlit sliders to control the cabin temperature and radio volume.
+Unfortunately, you also have to have the 10-inch touchscreen from the pre-facelift Mk8 Volkswagen Golf, so while that car has now moved on with an updated screen, the California is stuck with slow load times, needlessly complex menu systems and unlit climate control sliders that make adjusting the cabin temperature in the dark needlessly tough.
 It’s a massive own goal from VW, especially now we’ve experienced its updated system in things like the facelifted Golf.
+Let's hope the Cali benefits soon.

 Tell me about the bed situation…

-We’re talking Ocean spec here remember; we’ll outline exactly what you get in the other trims over on the Buying tab.
-So, in the full flagship Cali you get four individual seats, although you can remove the rears for more space and VW is proud that they now only weigh 24kg each.
-In the past a rear bench would have been upwards of 80kg and owners would never remove it even if they were inclined to.
+In the Coast and Ocean you get four individual seats, although you can slide or remove the rears for more space and VW is proud that they now only weigh 24kg each.
+In the past, a rear bench would have been upwards of 80kg and owners would never remove it even if they were inclined to.

 What else is there?

-All Oceans get a full kitchenette down the left-hand side of the cabin, although because both sides now feature a sliding door there’s no full wall to stick everything to.
+All Coasts and Oceans get a full kitchenette down the left-hand side of the cabin, although because both sides now feature a sliding door, there’s no full wall to stick everything to.
 Instead, you get a very neat little aluminium unit that houses a large fridge drawer, a single gas hob and a small sink.
 The water and gas tanks sit underneath the unit and it’s all very space efficient.
+Just open up a door or two if you're frying breakfast...

-It’s also very well thought out.
+It’s all very well thought out.
 For example, the fridge can be accessed directly from the side door so that there’s no need to clamber inside with your shopping.
-There’s even a fold out table that can be attached to all different sides of the unit.
+There’s even a fold out table that can be attached to each side of the unit.
 Outdoor veg chopping, anyone?
+You can store up to 29 litres of drinking water on board and releasing any waste water is a doddle, too.

-Two 40Ah LiFePo leisure batteries provide plenty of power for a few nights of off-grid living and can be charged via the engine, while all Californias get a new touchscreen control unit in the C pillar that looks after things like the interior lighting and fridge operations.
-It’s not the most responsive touchscreen though (worse than the infotainment) and you can set up a phone app to control the same functions so you probably wouldn’t use it all that often.
+Two 40Ah leisure batteries provide plenty of power for a few nights of off-grid living and can be charged via the engine (or on-site hook-up), while all Californias get a new touchscreen control unit behind the right-hand sliding door that looks after things like the interior lighting and fridge operations.
+It’s not the most responsive touchscreen (it's even laggier than the infotainment) but it's worth having.
+If your patience is too thin, you can set up a phone app to control the same functions.

 How’s the storage?

-The classic California camping chairs are still housed in the boot door but we’re told that they now have a higher backrest so are more comfortable.
-The fold-out table has moved from said door to sit underneath the second bed in the boot.
+The classic California camping chairs are still housed in the boot hatch, but now have a higher backrest to ensure they're more comfortable.
+The fold-out table has moved from the door to sit underneath the second bed in the boot.
+Saves you packing your own and eating into cabin space...

-Up front there’s no more manual handbrake and no central console (handy for walking through to the back of the van) but you do get some fold out cupholders plus two gloveboxes and useful little drawers under the seats.
-In the rear there’s a huge number of cupboards and drawers to lose things in.
+Up front there’s no more manual handbrake and no central console - handy for walking through to the back of the van - but you do get some fold out cupholders plus two gloveboxes and useful little drawers under the seats.
+In the rear, there’s a huge array of cupboards and drawers to lose things in.
+The Cali's smart, easygoing handling ensures even the clumsiest of packers shouldn't see too much of their stuff clink or clash on the move.

 Any neat features I really should know about?

-Here’s a neat trick too: if you double tap any of the light switches then all of the interior lights switch off at once, so no need to climb back down out of bed if you left one light on downstairs.
+Here’s a neat trick too: if you double tap any of the light switches, then all of the interior lights switch off at once, so there's no need to climb back down out of bed if you left a light on downstairs.

 Featured